evanbenadler/llvm-pass-skeleton/README.md

 # llvm-pass-skeleton

-A trivial LLVM pass which removes all printf calls from a program.
+A trivial LLVM pass which removes printf calls from a program.

-The provided gcd.c program returns the gcd as the error code, so correctness can be verified by running `echo $?`.
+There is also a magic annotation function which disables removal for the next printf.
+It needs to be placed before (but not necessarily immediately before) the printf and within the same basic block.

+The provided gcd.c file should demonstrate the effect of this pass.
+Note however that normal compilation results in a linker error since the annotation function definition does not exist.

 Build: